zorggn/love-asl/readme.md

 - Implements dynamic buffer resizing based on uniform noise to mitigate specific harmonic distortion noise, for convenience.
 - Implements reverse playback.
 - Implements different interpolation methods during modified playback (resampled, stretched, and/or shifted)
+- Implements the ability to use stereo sound files as mono, for simpler 3D spatialization support.
 - All methods that don't return any values are chainable.

 ### API Changes